GNU Classpath: Development team

 The maintainer takes care of the legal side of the project, prepares the regular project releases and does some quality management.
 The maintainer also grants the CVS access permissions.

 GNU Classpath has no formal hierarchy.
 The work is done by the most technically capable, and there is no strict work division either.
 All code changes are first posted to the discussion list as patches where they can be opposed if needed.
 The project typically receives between five and eight patches per day.

 The GNU Classpath library code coverage progress can be tracked against OpenJDK6 and OpenJDK7.

 Virtual machine integration

 GNU Classpath contains classes from the official Java API namespace.
 Where calls to native code are necessary or highly desired, this is done from a small number of "VM" classes.
-The name of such a VM class matches the name of the class requiring native methods, plus the additional VM prefix: VMObject, VMString and so on.
+The name of such a VM class matches the name of the class requiring native methods, plus the additional VM prefix: java.lang.VMObject, java.lang.VMString and so on.
 VM classes, stored separately from the rest of code, are package private and final.
 The methods of these classes contain the keyword native, indicating the necessity of the supporting native library.
 Such libraries are provided by the authors of a Java virtual machine, hence GNU Classpath can be connected to nearly any Java virtual machine if the sources of such virtual machine are available and can be modified.